khvan84/jira-bad-practice/Readme.md

 Tool used for creating infrastructure : <b>Terraform</b>

-4 modules: Root module (Main module), VPC module, Webserver Module(Public network) and Database Module(Private network) each module has security and network seperated respectively (such as - SG, RT, private subnets etc)
+6 modules: Root module (Main module), VPC module, Public network module, EC2 module, Private Network Module and Database Module.

 The purpose is to seperate the Database infrastructure apart from the public network

 Some key components used: Database Subnet group(3 private subnets), DB SG has security ingress/egress rule targeting EC2 SG : port 3306 (255.255.255.255/32).